 If your child has done six months in the army but isn’t yet 18 then they still have a right to leave at three months’ notice.
-The army can choose to shorten the notice period but they don’t have to.
+The army usually shortens the notice period to two weeks, but they don’t have to.
 Go to ‘Leaving the army – under 18’ for details.

 Once your child turns 18 there is no legal right to leave the army until age 22.
 This is automatic and starts from the day your child turns 18 – there are no exceptions.
 But you do have options – click leaving the army to work through them.